MooersLab/manuscriptInOrg/README.md

 - Helvetica font.
 - Page numbers in the upper right-hand corner.
 - No page number on the first page.
-- Comments in GUIDANCE drawers that can be closed with `Shift-TAB` in org-mode to reduce clutter.
+- Comments are now in GUIDANCE drawers that can be closed with `Shift-TAB` in org-mode to reduce clutter.
 The contents of these drawers are still printed on export to PDF.
+You must delete these drawers upon first export to PDF to avoid having them present.
+To retain the contents of these drawers, you can comment out the lines of text in the drawer by inserting a pound sign in front of each line.
+This can be done by selecting a drawer's content and entering `M-;`.

 ## Installation